kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

     - `aws configure'

 - Ensure that you have the IAM role for Elastic Beanstalk
-- After configuring AWS and logging in with private and public keys, you should be in Jenkins.
-CD into the workspace and then the main branch of the repository
+- After configuring AWS and logging in with private and public keys, you should be in the Jenkins instance. - CD into the 'workspace' and then the main branch of the repository
-- Run
+- Run the following commands to initialize elastic beanstalk
     - `eb init`
     - `eb create`